stevegrunwell/php-namespaces/README.md

-# A Crash-Course in PHP Namespaces
+# A Crash-Course in PHP Namespaces for WordPress Developers

 Way back in 2009, PHP 5.3 was released to the world and with it brought support for PHP namespaces — a way of easily separating your code from other developers’ code, which has since become the de facto way of encapsulating functionality across the PHP ecosystem.